 A "0" in a data bit indicates the joystick has been moved to close that switch.
-All "1's" in a player's "nibble" indicates that joystick is not moving.
+All "1"s in a player's "nibble" indicates the joystick is not moving.

 NOTE: The trigger buttons do not go to the PIA.
-They are read at INPT4 and INPT5 of the TIA.
+They are read on bit 7 of INPT4 and INPT5 of the TIA.